gcmazzardo/openai-knowledge-assistant/README.md

 ## Off: to setup production process (PM2 process at EC2)

-(needs to be executed inside Flask virtualenv and to have Gunicorn installed)
+(needs to be executed inside Python virtualenv and to have Gunicorn installed)

 ```sh
   $ pm2 start --name NAME_HERE "gunicorn wsgi:app --workers 3 -b localhost:3399"